mmc-marcominas/learn-postman/reqres-in/reqres-in-running.md

 ![Run reqres.in collection performance error test](../images/run_collection_performance_errors.png "Run reqres.in collection performance error test")

-The problem is that this erros are false negatives - performance test checks http status result to evaluate what pass or not and we have some tests wrote to fail.
+The problem is that this errors are false negatives - performance test checks http status result to evaluate what pass or not and we have some tests wrote to fail.
 Try again unselecting this:

  * Register undefined user error
  * Login password error